Skip to main content

 Resident retention idea #4: Improve maintenance services & response times

-Did you know that dissatisfaction with the maintenance process is one of the top reasons residents decide not to renew their lease?
-In fact, the NMHC Resident Preferences Report showed that 31% of residents said maintenance was a factor in their decision to leave a community.
+It’s so important to renters that dissatisfaction with the maintenance process is one of the top reasons residents decide against renewing their lease.
+NMHC Resident Preferences Report showed that 31% of residents said maintenance was a factor in their decision to leave a community.

 Make it easy to submit a work order